What should I do when someone asks how much I make? | Wealthsimple

 Michael, my shrink friend, said something similar to me.
 Sharing your salary can be a kind of altruism.
 “What if someone expressed interest in your line of work,” he suggested.
 “Like, ‘Hey, if I start selling Amway, how much can I make?’”
 Telling them the answer to that question is blessing them with information with which to make life decisions.

 That said, I’m not Buddhist enough personally to think everyone deserves your blessings.
 Some people are jerks.
-If someone you’re hardly friends with presses you for personal information while assuming, “Hey, any idiot can do what you do,” I like to say, “Gosh, I feel funny talking about money.
+If someone you’re hardly friends with presses you for personal information while assuming, “Hey, any idiot can do what you do,” I like to say, “You know, I feel uncomfortable talking about money.
 Sorry!
 But try the Internet!”

 Part Three: When It Comes to People You’re Related to, All Rules Go Out the Window.